Skip to main content

 back cover

-Fast forward to 1982 and Billy drops Emotions in Motion, and I start hearing songs like "Emotions in Motion" and "Everybody Wants You" and those songs were great, but I didn't pick up the album until almost a year later.
+Fast forward to 1982 and Billy drops Emotions in Motion.
+I start hearing songs like "Emotions in Motion" and "Everybody Wants You."
+Those songs were great, but I didn't pick up the album until almost a year later.
 I remember the moment that sealed it for me.
-I was riding with my buddy Ron who had a big blue Super Beetle that had a big stinger for a muffler and we were cruising around and he's playing Emotions in Motion on his cassette player.
-The windows were rolled down - the music was blaring - it was a perfect summer day.
-Over the roar of the engine "Keep Me Satisfied" comes on and something about the song just grabbed me, and that was it.
+I was riding with my buddy Ron, who had a big blue Super Beetle with a stinger for a muffler, and we were cruising around while he played Emotions in Motion on his cassette deck.
+The windows were rolled down, the music was blaring, and it was a perfect summer day.
+Over the roar of the engine, "Keep Me Satisfied" came on, and something about the song just grabbed me.
+That was it.
 I went out and bought the album.

-Now you'd think with all this gushing you'd think this was the greatest album since sliced bread (no not David Gates).
-Nah, don't get me wrong, I loved a few of the songs, and my mix tapes were full of Billy Squier songs, but entire albums?
-I'd play them and often play them all the way through but my attention span was often pretty sketchy and there was so much good music coming out that I was never at a loss for something good to put on.
-So this album was essentially relegated to the shelf after mining the good stuff for my mix tapes.
+Now, with all this gushing, you'd think this was the greatest album since sliced bread (no, not David Gates).
+Nah.
+Don't get me wrong, I loved a few of the songs, and my mixtapes were full of Billy Squier, but entire albums?
+I'd play them, and often all the way through, but my attention span was pretty sketchy and there was so much good music coming out that I was never at a loss for something to put on.
+So this album was essentially relegated to the shelf after mining what I considered the good stuff for my mixtapes.

 That's part of the fun in going back now after all this time and trying to absorb what I may have missed the first time around.
-Back then one good song was enough to make me a fan.
-I remember at the time People Magazine, don't judge me it was in the office I worked at and they still had reviews back then, and the review didn't quite shit on the album, but it certainly went after Billy for being a whiner about his success and the burdens of being the public eye.
+Back then, one good song was enough to make me a fan.
+I remember reading People magazine - don't judge me, it was in the office where I worked, and they still had reviews back then - and while the review didn't quite shit on the album, it certainly went after Billy for being a whiner about his success and the burdens of being in the public eye.
 This was all above my pay grade at the time.
-I either liked it, or I didn't and I didn't get too caught up in the lyrics.
-Sure I listened to the words, but I was drawn to the music first and foremost.
+I either liked it or I didn't, and I didn't get too caught up in the lyrics.
+Sure, I listened to the words, but I was drawn to the music first and foremost.

-Listening to this now I'm stuck by how cohesive everything thing is.
+Listening to this now, I'm struck by how cohesive everything is.
 The killer songs are still the killer songs, but this is a solid album from start to finish.

 credits

-The album was produced by Mack who had also worked with Queen, and Freddie and Roger provided backing vocals on "Emotions in Motion" and this wouldn't be the first time the guys in Queen would pop up on an album.
-Billy's band included guitarist Jeff Golub and drummer Bobby Chouinard and they'd show up on many of his recording, as well as keyboard player Alan St. Jon who added some great textures to the songs.
+The album was produced by Mack, who had also worked with Queen.
+Freddie and Roger provided backing vocals on "Emotions in Motion."
+This wouldn't be the first time the guys in Queen would pop up on someone else's album.
+Billy's band included guitarist Jeff Golub and drummer Bobby Chouinard, who would appear on many of his recordings, as well as keyboard player Alan St. Jon, who added some great textures to the songs.

 The cover art was provided by Andy Warhol, a little tidbit I always thought was really cool, and kind of a stroke of genius if you ask me.